 - As gifts of property and art

 - Donations of shares, property and works of art no longer attract capital gains tax, giving the donor the full tax benefit.

 Recognition of Donors

-The College expresses its appreciation of support through the inclusion of names in alphabetical order, unless otherwise requested, in the Queen’s College Annual Report and in the alumni magazine, In Aeternum.
+The College expresses its appreciation of support through the inclusion of names in alphabetical order, unless otherwise requested, in the Queen’s College alumni magazine, In Aeternum.
 All gift amounts are confidential.